wuxc/pywin32doc/md/PyIDebugDocumentTextAuthor.md

 ## PyIDebugDocumentTextAuthor Object

-This preliminary interface is provided by text documents that support editing.
+This preliminary interface is provided by text documents that support editing\.
 Derived from[PyIDebugDocumentText](#pyidebugdocumenttext)

 #### Methods